 Coventor offers SEMulator3D® for modeling MEMS and semiconductor fabrication processes.
 The SEMulator3D platform provides a complete virtual fabrication environment that parallels the capabilities of actual fabs.
 Built around a proprietary, highly efficient, 3D modeling engine, SEMulator3D has the unique ability to model complete, integrated process flows comprised of hundreds of individual processes.
 Virtual metrology capabilities enable process engineers to quantify the effects of process changes and variability on critical dimensions.
 Taking advantage of the massive parallelism made possible by high-end workstations and servers, users can perform virtual experiments in a few hours to days which is much faster than the weeks to months required to perform actual experiments in a fab.
 The predictive capabilities of this approach have been proven to save test wafer runs.
 Our customers in the semiconductor industry include leading IDM’s and foundries who use our SEMulator3D to develop next-generation technology nodes and advanced fabrication processes.

 The company was founded in 1996 and is headquartered in Cary, North Carolina.
-We have development and sales offices in Cambridge, Massachusetts (due to our roots at MIT); Silicon Valley, California; Paris, France; and Tokyo, Japan.
+We have development and sales offices in Waltham, Massachusetts; Silicon Valley, California; Paris, France; and Tokyo, Japan.